 What Should You Plant in Your Garden?

 As this list shows, planning a garden isn’t quite as simple as picking out plants that look pretty.
 There are many factors to consider when creating a garden that you can enjoy year after year.
-If garden planning feels overwhelming, consider contacting the Grounds Guys for help.
+If garden planning feels overwhelming, consider contacting The Grounds Guys for help.
 We can assist you with choosing the right plants for your garden and climate and help you avoid the ones that can wreak havoc.
-Visit us here to see our full range of residential landscape services.
+We offer a full range of residential landscape services.